-- 3. On 28 February 2008, Council adopted the proposed Public Places Bylaw for consultation.
+- 3. On 28 February 2008, the Council adopted the proposed Public Places Bylaw for consultation.
 Submissions on the proposed Bylaw were open between 15 March and 16 April.
-16 submissions were received.
-Seven people requested to be heard by the Hearing Panel in support of their submissions.
-The hearings were held on 28 April.
-The Panel deliberated on 29 April.
-The Panel was chaired by Cr Sue Wells, and the Panel members were Deputy Mayor Norm Withers, Cr Ngaire Button and Cr Mike Wall. - 4.
+Sixteen submissions were received.
+Seven people requested to be heard by the Hearing Panel in support of their submissions.1 The hearings were held on 28 April.
+The panel deliberated on 29 April.
+The panel was chaired by Councillor Sue Wells, and the panel members were Deputy Mayor Councillor Norm Withers, Councillor Ngaire Button and Councillor Mike Wall. - 4.
 The proposed Bylaw's purpose was to balance the different needs and preferences of our community in relation to public places, in order to balance private use with public use.
-The Bylaw, as proposed: - required anyone wanting to undertake a commercial activity or to create an obstruction in a public place to get permission from the Council - enabled the Council to declare Special Use Areas to prohibit or allow activities in specific areas - prevented people from temporarily residing or sleeping in motorhomes, caravans or tents in public places, unless the area had been set aside for that purpose, and - prevented barbed, razor or electrified wire from being used in fencing in a way that could endanger public safety. - 16 submissions were received: 5. - seven from individuals . - three from residents' associations/neighbourhood groups . - four from organisations . - two from community boards. - 6.
-Overall, most written submissions (six) commented on the temporarily residing or sleeping in a public place clause.
+The Bylaw, as proposed: - required anyone wanting to undertake a commercial activity2 or to create an obstruction in a public place to get permission from the Council - enabled the Council to declare Special Use Areas to prohibit or allow activities in specific areas - prevented people from temporarily residing or sleeping in public places, unless the area had been set aside for camping or parking a motorhome or caravan, and - prevented barbed, razor or electrified wire from being used in fencing in a way that could endanger public safety. - 5.
+16 submissions were received: - seven from individuals3 - three from residents' associations/neighbourhood groups4 - four from organisations5 - two from community boards6.

+1 Seven requested to be heard, though two did not attend on the day of hearings.
+One person who appeared had not made a submission, but wanted to speak to the hearing panel, and did so.
+Overall, six people/groups addressed the hearing panel.

+2 Commercial activities include: selling, hiring, or displaying for sale; advertising goods, services or events; busking and street performing; and any other activity undertaken for payment or reward

+3 Stephen Luke, Chris Currie, Cliff Stevenson, Nigel Spence, Carole Stevens, Murray Allison and Brian Sandle

+4 Cracroft, Ferrymead and Inner City West

+5 New Zealand Motor Caravan Association, New Zealand Prostitutes Collective, Youth and Cultural Development, and the Advertising Standards Authority

+6 Burwood Pegasus and Fendalton Waimairi

+- 6. Overall, most written submissions (six) commented on the temporarily residing or sleeping in a public place clause.
 All were opposed to the clause.
 Five submissions commented on the commercial activities clause, two in relation to street prostitution, two in relation to the content of advertising signage, and one in relation to busking.
 Several submissions commented on minor aspects of the Bylaw, including one submitter in relation to the amenity aspects of barbed, razor and electrified wire, one submitter suggesting more specific information on penalties and fines, and another suggesting Special Use Areas being declared both for certain times, as well as certain places.
-A further submission suggested a new clause to control issues arising from party buses dropping patrons off in central city residential areas.

-&lt;sup>62 Seven requested to be heard, though two did not attend on the day of hearings.
-One person who appeared had not made a submission, but wanted to speak to the hearing Panel, and did so.
-Overall, six people/groups addressed the hearing Panel.
-Commercial activities include: selling, hiring, or displaying for sale; advertising goods, services or events; busking and street performing; and any other activity undertaken for payment or reward Stephen Luke, Chris Currie, Cliff Stevenson, Nigel Spence, Carole Stevens, Murray Allison and Brian Sandle

-&lt;sup>65 Cracroft, Ferrymead and Inner City West

-&lt;sup>66 New Zealand Motor Caravan Association, New Zealand Prostitutes Collective, Youth and Cultural Development, and the Advertising Standards Authority

-&lt;sup>67 Burwood/Pegasus and Fendalton/Waimairi

-- 7. Five people appeared in support of their submissions at the hearings, all representing groups or organisations.
-One person appeared, though he had not made a submission.
-Those who appeared in support of their submissions largely reiterated their written submissions. - 8.
+A further submission suggested a new clause to control issues arising from party buses dropping patrons off in central city residential areas. - 7.
+Five people appeared in support of their submissions at the hearings, all representing groups or organisations.
+One person appeared, though they had not made a submission.7 Those who appeared in support of their submissions largely reiterated their written submissions. - 8.
 A summary of the written submissions received on the proposed Bylaw, followed by a summary of matters raised in oral submissions (not already covered by written submissions), and a detailed outline of the changes to the Bylaw recommended by the Hearing Panel can be found in the 'background' section of this report.